AnkurDas-krypto/CRUD_assignment/README.md

 # MyChoice App

-A simple web application for managing items categorized by groups.
+A comprehensive web application for managing items categorized by groups with an integrated AI-powered policy management and risk assessment system.

 ## Project Structure

-The application consists of two main parts:
+The application consists of three main parts:
-- **Backend**: Django REST API
+- **Backend**: Django REST API with integrated underwriting and policy management
 - **Frontend**: React application
+- **AI Policy Management System**: LangGraph-based intelligent workflow for policy analysis, risk assessment, and decision making

 ## Prerequisites